Checking Timed Bisimilarity with Virtual Clocks: Checking for Timed Bisimulation

-In this section, we finally present the \textsc{check-for-virt-bisim-impl} function in Algorithm~\ref{alg:virtual-clocks:bisim-no-n}, which checks for virtual bisimulation and uses alternating sequences.
-Furthermore, in the event that an $\varepsilon$-transition is deemed superfluous, the algorithm proceeds without it. \textsc{check-for-virt-bisim-impl} mainly differs to \textsc{check-for-virt-bisim-in-order-impl} with $n \rightarrow \infty$ by the fact that either the $\varepsilon$-transitions or the action transitions are checked.
+We now present the \textsc{check-for-virt-bisim-impl} function in Algorithm~\ref{alg:virtual-clocks:bisim-no-n}, which checks for virtual bisimulation and uses alternating sequences.
+Furthermore, in the event that an $\varepsilon$-transition is deemed superfluous, the algorithm proceeds without it. \textsc{check-for-virt-bisim-impl} mainly differs to \textsc{check-for-virt-bisim-in-order-impl} by the missing $n$ and the fact that either the $\varepsilon$-transitions or the action transitions are checked.
 After the application of the $\syncfunction{}$ function, we check whether the pair of targets of the $\varepsilon$-transitions is equivalent to the current pair of symbolic states.

-If this is not the case, we utilize Proposition~\ref{prop:virtual-clocks:alt-seq:check-eps-only} and check only the outgoing $\varepsilon$-transitions.
+If this is not the case, we check only the outgoing $\varepsilon$-transitions.
 By Proposition~\ref{prop:virtual-clocks:VCG:outgoing-transitions-of-symbolic-syncd-states}, we know that these targets are AB-\synchronized{} and, therefore, if the targets are virtually equivalent, the $\syncfunction{}$ function has no impact.
-Therefore, after an $\varepsilon$-transition, Proposition~\ref{prop:virtual-clocks:alt-seq:mult-eps-trans} applies and the condition in the second if-statement is false.
+Therefore, after an $\varepsilon$-transition, the condition in the second if-statement is false.
 This implies that at least at every second recursion step, the pair of targets of the $\varepsilon$-transitions is equivalent to the current pair of symbolic states.

 If this is the case, the following part of the algorithm is identical to the corresponding part of the aformentioned \textsc{check-for-virt-bisim-in-order-impl} function.
 However, the check of the outgoing $\varepsilon$-transitions is omitted, as it would inevitably yield an empty set.